sineastra/movved/README.md

-<h1>Movved is an app for watching movies.
+<h1>Movved is an app for watching movies online.
 That's it.
 It is in progress...</h1>

 <h2>The development of this app will be: Test Driven, Mobile First</h2>